shaongitbd/onuze/readme.md

 ## Media Storage

-The application uses Backblaze B2 for storing media files.
+The application uses Bunny.net Storage for storing media files.
 The storage system is configured to handle:

 - Post images
 - Community images
 - User profile images

+### Bunny.net Storage Setup

+To use Bunny.net for media storage:

+1. Create a Bunny.net account at https://bunny.net/
+2. Create a Storage Zone in your desired region
+3. Get your Storage API Key and Zone name
+4. Update your `.env` file with the Bunny.net credentials
+5. Set `USE_BUNNY_STORAGE=True` in your `.env` file

 ### Upload Endpoint